-- There are no new COVID test results to report on this week.
-Testing updates will resume next week. - The Department of Health Services provides 200 tests per week to the Joan Viteri Memorial Clinic (JVMC) medical team to test unsheltered people experiencing homelessness.
+There are no new COVID test results to report on this week.
+Results will resume when new information is available.

+- The Department of Health Services provides 200 tests per week to the Joan Viteri Memorial Clinic (JVMC) medical team to test unsheltered people experiencing homelessness.
 Testing will continue in encampments. - Testing is a condition of referral into the isolation/quarantine care centers.
 DHS medical staff will continue to administer tests at those locations to guests.